WAFJ

 WAFJ (88.3 FM) and WBIJ (88.7 FM) are non-commercial radio stations serving the Augusta metropolitan area, owned by Radio Training Network (RTN).
-88.3 WAFJ is licensed to Belvedere, South Carolina and plays contemporary Christian music.
-WBIJ, 88.7 The Song, is licensed to Saluda, South Carolina and plays modern worship music.
-The radio studios and offices are on LeCompte Avenue in North Augusta, South Carolina.
+WAFJ is licensed to Belvedere, South Carolina and plays contemporary Christian music.
+WBIJ is licensed to Saluda, South Carolina and plays modern worship music.
+The radio studios and offices were located on LeCompte Avenue in North Augusta, South Carolina.

 The stations are listener supported and depends on contributions for operating funding.

 Translators

 In addition to WAFJ and WBIJ, the stations utilize FM translators to get in to smaller towns across Georgia.